-The record amply supports the District Court's conclusion that Dentsply's alleged justification was pretextual and did not excuse its exclusionary practices.
+The record amply supports the District Court's conclusion that Dentsply's alleged justification was pretextual and did not excuse its exclusionary practices

-VI.
-AVAILABILITY OF SHERMAN ACT SECTION 2 RELIEF
+SECTION 2 RELIEF

 [18] One point remains.
 Relying on dicta in Tampa Electric Co. v.
-Nashville Coal Co.
-365 U.S. 320.
-81 S.Ct.
-623. 5 L.Ed.2d 580 (1961), the District Court said that because it had found no liability under the stricter standards of Section 3 of the Clayton Act, it followed that there was no violation of Section 2 of the Sherman Act.
+Nashville Coal Co., 365 U.S. 320, 81 S.Ct.
+623, 5 L.Ed.2d 580 (1961), the District Court said that because it had found no liability under the stricter standards of Section 3 of the Clayton Act, it followed that there was no violation of Section 2 of the Sherman Act.
 However, as we explained in LePage's v.
-3M.
-324 F.3d at 157 n.
-10. a finding in favor of the defendant under Section 1 of the Sherman Act and Section 3 of the Clayton Act, did not "preclude the application of evidence of ... exclusive dealing to support the [Section] 2 claim."
-All of the evidence in the record here applies to the Section 2 supports a judgment against defendant.
+3M, 324 F.3d at 157 n.
+10, a finding in favor of the defendant under Section 1 of the Sherman Act and Section 3 of the Clayton Act, did not "preclude the application of evidence of ... exclusive dealing to support the [Section] 2 claim."
+All of the evidence in the record here applies to the Section 2 claim and, as in LePage's, a finding of liability under Section 2 supports a judgment against defendant.

-[19] We pointed out in Alleghenv County Sanitary Authority v.
-EP.4, 732 F.2d 1167, 1172-73 (3d Cir.1984), that different theories may be presented to establish a cause of action.
+[19] We pointed out in Allegheny County Sanitary Authority v.
+EPA, 732 F.2d 1167, 1172-73 (3d Cir 1984), that different theories may be presented to establish a cause of action.
 A court's refusal to accept one theory rather than another neither undermines the claim as a whole, nor the judgment applying one of the theories.
 Here, the Government can obtain all the relief to which it is entitled under Section 2 and has chosen to follow that path without reference to Section 1 of the Sherman Act or Section 3 of the Clayton Act.
 We find no obstacle to that procedure.